-Note: Certain consolidated overseas subsidiaries adopt IFRS 16 "Leases".
-Accordingly, leases as a lessee are not included in the amounts above, since they are recorded on the balance sheets in principle.
+Note: Leases of consolidated overseas subsidiaries as a lessee are not included in the amounts above, since they are recorded on the balance sheets in principle.

-16. Fair Value of Financial Instruments Policy for financial instruments
+17. Fair Value of Financial Instruments Policy for financial instruments

 Tokyo Electron limits its fund management to short-term bank deposits and low-risk financial instruments.